 And he’s done a great national service by continuously depositing heaps of evidence that proves his said mania: the piling mountain of his writing.
 I’ll pick one randomly.
 It’s a June 2017 article titled “Eight threats to free expression in India that lay the ground for attacks on Taslima, Bhansali.”
 Published fittingly in the Extreme Left propaganda site, Scroll.
 We can begin with the very first sentence of that piece:

-And some years ago — actually seven years ago, I wrote a rebuttal on my defunct blog to one of Ram Guha’s irrepressible banalities woven around his pet themes of hate-Narendra Modi, hate-BJP, hate-RSS, and hate-Hindutva.
+And some years ago — actually, eight years ago, I wrote a rebuttal on my defunct blog to one of Ram Guha’s irrepressible banalities woven around his pet themes of hate-Narendra Modi, hate-BJP, hate-RSS, and hate-Hindutva.

 Ram Guha devotes the rest of that piece to elaborately justify how he has actually been critical of the Congress dynasty — from Indira to Sonia and Rahul — and has “never entered 10, Janpath, nor met any of its occupants.”
 I suppose Mr. Guha is an honourable man, so I’ll take his word for it.
 Actually, my “walls of 10 Janpath” mention was a mere allusion to the larger Congress-Communist-Marxist ecosystem of which Ramachandra Guha remains an engraved art-piece and celebrity-beneficiary.